Did Armaan Kohli’s Girlfriend Neeru Randhawa Attack His Mother?

 - Most Controversial Love Stories On Bigg Boss; Upen, Sonali And Gautam Top The List!

 Armaan Kohli is known for his short-tempered nature.
 Recently, the actor was in news for allegedly assaulting his girlfriend and business partner Neeru Randhawa.
 She had revealed that Armaan banged her head against the floor.
-She suffered a head injury and was being treated at Kokilaben hospital.
+She suffered a head injury and was treated at Kokilaben hospital.

 An FIR has been lodged against him at the Santacruz police station.
-After which the police visited his residence, but he was absconding.
+The police visited his residence for further investigation, but he had absconded.
 It was said that the police was looking out for him for further interrogation.

 Armaan’s Side Of Story: Neeru Attacked His Mother!